Jacob's Ladder: Prime numbers in 2d: Conclusions

 Our theoretical predictions are largely based on intuition, but we provide qualitative support from our preliminary results.
 Although the behaviors reported here have been validated only for $n$ as large as $8\cdot 10^{11}$, it is reasonable to expect that they would be observed for any arbitrary $n$.
 However, mathematical proofs for our conjectures are likely to be extremely difficult since they are inextricably intertwined with the still mysterious distribution of prime numbers.

-To conclude, the algorithm of Jacob’s Ladder exhibits a remarkable feature despite its simplicity: Most of the zeroes are close to prime numbers since the smaller the gaps are, the more frequently they appear.
+To conclude, the algorithm\footnote{The program is available under request.} of Jacob’s Ladder exhibits a remarkable feature despite its simplicity: Most of the zeroes are close to prime numbers since the smaller the gaps are, the more frequently they appear.
 This important result represents an unexpected correlation between the apparently chaotic sequence, the zeroes in $J(n)$, and the prime numbers distribution.